odacremolbap/ce-replykit/README.md

 ```

 Return ACK plus a reply.
-If an instance of `ce-replykit` handles the response it will also return an ACK.
+In this case the reply's payload contains also an instruction which could be consumed by a different instance of the `ce-replykit` to return an ACK.

 ```sh
 curl -v "http://localhost:8080" \